Amin Askar

+Amin Soleiman Askar (Aamiin Askaar, امين عسكر; born 1 October 1985) is a footballer who plays for Sprint-Jeløy.
+Born in Ethiopia, he has represented Norway at youth level.

 Club career

-Fredrikstad FK

 A versatile footballer, Askar has played in several positions, including defence and midfield.
 On 27 March 2009, he signed a two-year contract with Fredrikstad.

-SK Brann

 Before the 2012 season, Askar signed a contract with the Tippeligaen club Brann.

-Sarpsborg 08 FF

 Before the 2015 season, Askar signed a loan-deal with the Tippeligaen club Sarpsborg 08.

 International

 In 2013 Askar decided to represent Ethiopia at senior level.
-Askar was supposed to make his debut against Nigeria in the African play-offs for the World Cup in Brazil, but the needed papers work did not arrive on time.
+Askar was supposed to make his debut against Nigeria in the African play-offs for the World Cup in Brazil, but the needed paperwork did not arrive on time.

+Askar also holds Norwegian and Somali citizenship, having lived in Norway since he was two years old.